Quadra (album)

-Quadra is the fifteenth studio album by Brazilian heavy metal band Sepultura, released on February 7, 2020.
+Quadra is the fifteenth and final studio album by Brazilian heavy metal band Sepultura, released on February 7, 2020.
 It is a concept album based on numerology, the number four and its significance as depicted on Quadrivium.
 The band went to Sweden to work with producer Jens Bogren for the recording of Quadra.
+It is the band's final release with drummer Eloy Casagrande before his departure from the band to join Slipknot in 2024.

-The album is the band's most successful record since 1998's Against, charting in 17 countries and entering the top 20 in seven countries (eight, considering the UK Rock & Metal Albums Chart).
-It is also their most successful album in Germany and Switzerland to date, exceeding the chart positions of Roots (1996), with positions number five and number 13, respectively.
+Quadra was the band's most successful record since 1998's Against, charting in 17 countries and entering the top 20 in seven countries (eight, considering the UK Rock & Metal Albums Chart).
+It was also their most successful album in Germany and Switzerland to date, exceeding the chart positions of Roots (1996), with positions number five and number 13, respectively.

-This is the band's final release with drummer Eloy Casagrande before his departure from the band to join Slipknot in 2024.

 Concept

 Guitarist Andreas Kisser explained that the concept of the album is based on Quadrivium, which are the four subjects, or arts (namely arithmetic, geometry, music, and astronomy), taught after teaching the trivium.
 The word is Latin, meaning four ways.
 The concept was discussed with the well known music photographer Marcos Hermes who was responsible for the picture of the album cover.

 Based on this, the band divided the 12-track album into four sections of three songs each.
 The first being thrash metal songs, based on the classic Sepultura sound.
 The second section is inspired by the groove-percussion oriented sound the band explored in Roots.
 The third part has more progressive songs inspired by the track "Iceberg Dances" from Machine Messiah, but is not all instrumental tracks.
 Side four features slow-paced and melodic tracks, similar to the song "Machine Messiah".

 Quadra is also the Portuguese term for sports court.
 Kisser stated that "everyone grows up in a different Quadra, shaped by rules and definitions.
 We are all determined by these concepts, our relationships, our careers.
 Our whole lives."

 When Derrick Green was asked during an interview with BraveWords, "Which Sepultura album are you most proud of?", he replied, "Definitely Quadra.
 It's the latest album, and we really worked so hard on it.
 We have so many different elements from the past that have helped us get to here – where we are at right now.
 So, without a doubt in my mind, this is the strongest album that we've done together.
 And I'm extremely proud of it."